microsoft/winrtc/patches_for_WebRTC_org/master-08b11caf/readme.md

 gclient
 ```

 Request the tools to fetch the WebRTC code base.
+The following command will take time.
+Past experience shows that it might take around 1 hour an 10 minutes.

 ```shell
 fetch --nohooks --no-history webrtc